cypress-io/cypress-documentation/source/api/commands/intercept.md

 ### **{% fa fa-angle-right %} url** **_(`string | RegExp`)_**

 Specify the URL to match.
-See the documentation for {% urlHash "`routeMatcher`" routeMatcher-RouteMatcher %} to see how URLs are matched.
+See the examples for {% urlHash "Matching URL" Matching-URL %} to see how URLs are matched.

 ```ts
 cy.intercept('http://example.com/widgets')